blendernc/blendernc/docs/source/examples/import_ECMWF_netCDF.rst

 .. image:: ../../images/ecmwf_example/change_min_max_values.png
   :width: 100%
-  :class: with-shadow float-left
+  :class: with-shadow

 - Select the ``Sphere`` by clicking over it, this will automatically show the material applied to the ``Sphere``, by the default the name will be ``BlenderNC_default``.

 .. image:: ../../images/ecmwf_example/change_material.png
   :width: 100%
-  :class: with-shadow float-left
+  :class: with-shadow

 - After selecting the image or changing material (changing material will assing the selected material to the selected object), the material nodetree will be displayed:

 .. image:: ../../images/ecmwf_example/zoom_colormap_node.png
   :width: 100%
-  :class: with-shadow float-left
+  :class: with-shadow

 - Within the material nodetree, you will find a node titled ``Colormap``, in this node, you can change the colormap used for the preview and render.
 Currently, BlenderNC supports `cmocean <https://matplotlib.org/cmocean/>`_ and `matplotlib <https://matplotlib.org/stable/tutorials/colors/colormaps.html>`_ colormaps.

 .. image:: ../../images/ecmwf_example/supported_colorbar.png
   :width: 100%
-  :class: with-shadow float-left
+  :class: with-shadow

 - Select a different colormap, for example ``gist_heat``

 .. image:: ../../images/ecmwf_example/updated_colormap.png
   :width: 100%
-  :class: with-shadow float-left
+  :class: with-shadow

 .. note::
   Changing the colormap, doesn't change the colorbar material.
 This will be autimatically handle in a future release of BlenderNC.